CorradoMotta/Remote-Sensing-analysis/Sonar/README.md

 - Reduce the amount of code (many smarter way to write the script and avoid so many data transformation and for loops) and polish it.
 - Look into the bouncing data and check its variation when Posidonia is detected (first step into automatizing the analysis).

+## Notes and credits: ##
-- This script is very much based on existing resources Tim found on GitHub:
+This script is partly based on existing resources on GitHub:

 - https://github.com/nwhoffman/sl2PyDecode
 - https://github.com/bjcosta/sonar

+Especially the latter is a very good and complete program for sonar analysis that is highly recommended.

 *Notes*
 1. Code in its current form supports Python 3.6.